xyztoast/xyztoast.github.io/README.md

-download guide needs to be made. lowkey too lazy until i launch the apk
+download guide needs to be made. lowkey too lazy until i officially launch the webapp.